Forgot Password

 Should I pack my medications for the Island Peak trek?

-If you have any allergies, to medicines it’s best to check with your doctor.
+If you have any allergies to medicines, it’s best to check with your doctor.
 You can usually find medications in Kathmandu.

 I tend to experience altitude sickness.
 Is there a way to prevent it?

-While it’s not possible to avoid altitude sickness there are ways to reduce its risks.
-Proper acclimatization, staying hydrated, and taking an ascent are essential, in preventing altitude sickness.
-It’s important to follow your guide’s recommendations maintain a pace and pay attention to your body’s signals.
+While it’s not possible to avoid altitude sickness, there are ways to reduce its risks.
+Proper acclimatization, staying hydrated, and taking an ascent are essential in preventing altitude sickness.
+It’s important to follow your guide’s recommendations, maintain a pace, and pay attention to your body’s signals.
 Our guides will also provide you with tips during the climb.

 How can I go about booking and making payments for Island Peak Climbing?

-To book the trek you can visit our website.
+To book the trek, you can visit our website.
 Reach out to us directly.
 We require a payment of 10 percent of the trip cost to confirm your booking.
 Payment methods accepted include bank transfers, credit cards, Wise, or Western Union.
 The remaining balance will be due upon your arrival in Kathmandu.

 Is it necessary to have travel insurance, for climbing Island Peak?

 Yes, all trekkers and climbers are required to have travel insurance.
-It’s important to make sure that your insurance policy includes coverage, for high-altitude trekking and climbing as helicopter medical evacuation.
+It’s important to make sure that your insurance policy includes coverage for high-altitude trekking and climbing as helicopter medical evacuation.

 What is the weight limit for luggage that a porter can carry?